Baqend/jahcode/README.md

     var StaticMembersClass = SimpleClass.inherit({
         extend: {
+            initialize: function() {
+                // this static constructor is called on definition time },
             create: function() {
                 return new this(); //this refers here to the class object itself }